-Countries Regions and Cities This crisis has a negative Brand Nought (B0 -1,8) DMO's need to monitor their Brand-Nought, that is, the ratio between positive and negative perceptions of destinations based on government actions in response to the crisis.
-The global average for the Covid-19 crisis is 1,8.
-Therefore, in order to neutralise 1 negative perception, countries must have 1,8 positive ones.
+Countries Regions and Cities

+This crisis has a negative Brand Nought (B0 -1,8) DMO's need to monitor their Brand-Nought - that is, the ratio between positive and negative perceptions of destinations based on government actions in response to COVID-19.
+The global average for the COVID-19 crisis is B0= -1,8.
+This means that 1 negative perception can only be neutralised by 1,8 positive ones.
+If a country exceeds its Brand-Nought, it will have a positive impact on its nation brand.
 Ratio between positive and negative perceptions

-Countries Regions and Cities

-3 - Recommendations.
+Countries Regions and Cities 3 - Recommendations.
 What should destinations do?

 As we can see, the current crisis will take time to pass and the damage will be overwhelming.
-In order to prepare for the aftermath of the pandemic and ensure you are prepared for any unexpected crises in the future, our report details four insightful recommendations for destinations to incorporate into their structures.
+In order to prepare for the aftermath of the pandemic and ensure we are prepared for any unexpected crises in the future, our report details four insightful recommendations for destinations to incorporate into their structures.

 Countries Regions and Cities 1 - Avoid competing over price Avoid price competition.
 According to the Bloom Consulting study, only 15% of respondents chose money when asked what the main factor was for not travelling for leisure purposes.
 Less crowded destinations and improved healthcare systems are tourist's main concerns.
 Destinations should avoid price competition as the key distinguishing factor to attract tourists in the next year.
-3 - Broaden your scope influence and data Broaden the scope of data and influence.
+3 - Broaden your scope of influence and data Broaden the scope of influence and data.
 Government action is at the core of how destinations are perceived and will play a leading role in its promotion.
 DMO's must monitor and measure perceptions, government actions, activities and policies.
 These perceptions impact tourist's preferences when choosing a destination.
 It is crucial that they work together to include solid healthcare for worried tourists in their offers as it is now increasingly valued.
-Governments and DMO's can begin assessing their Brand Nought and measuring digital identity to prevent damage in the future, if other crises occur.
+Governments and DMO's can begin assessing their Brand-Nought and measuring digital identity to prevent damage in the future, if other crises occur.
 The brand strategy must consider comprehensive information and data as the foundation of its ability to respond immediately.
-2 - Redesign and redefine your Tourism offer Redesign and redefine tourism.
+2 - Redesign and redefine your tourism offer Redesign and redefine tourism.
 Tourist behaviours and preferences have changed.
 Make sure the brand strategy emphasizes that the destination is appealing and safe.
 The product offer must be adjusted to tourist's new expectations and needs.
 Tourists will be searching for new destinations where they can find less crowded places and good hygiene programs.
 This is an opportunity for smaller destinations to attract tourists too, creating a balance and preventing crowds gravitating towards larger ones.
 Previous tourism strategies must also be revisited as they may have become obsolete.
 The goal is to ensure a sustainable approach that is long term to show people the destination is prepared for any unforeseen events.
-4 - Adapt you current structure Plan the crisis management structure.
+4 - Adapt your current structure Plan the crisis management structure.
 It is essential for DMO's to have a team or a plan in place that is ready to adapt, analyze and respond to a new normal or any arising crises.
-Moving forward, fear and uncertainty will be the central factors in a tourists' decision and whether they will visit a Country or not.
+Moving forward, fear and uncertainty will be the central factors in a tourists' decision and whether they will visit a country or not.